-Historically the demand for housing Montanans can afford has exceeded the supply.
+Historically the demand for homes Montanans can afford to rent or buy has exceeded the supply.
 Wages in the state are low while the cost of living remains high.
 In the current housing market of low supply and high demand, renters and homeowners alike find themselves especially challenged by issues of housing affordability.

 Homeword began in 1994 in response to the growing need for homes Montanans can afford.
-We are regionally and nationally recognized for its sustainable housing development and programming.
+We are regionally and nationally recognized for our programming and development of sustainable homes.

 Our clients are as diverse as our state.
 We serve those working low-wage jobs, seniors on fixed incomes, people with disabilities, female-headed households, domestic violence survivors, veterans and formerly homeless people, to name a few.
-We work statewide and are committed to bringing our holistic approach to housing Montanans can afford.
+We work statewide and are committed to bringing our holistic approach to homes Montanans can afford ro rent or buy.

 - United Way of Missoula County Gold Standard Award (2017, 2016)